pommicket/toc/development.md

 which is a bool, but GCC/clang warns about not using the return value.

 Almost all of toc's types are defined in types.h.
+Sometimes a type ending in Ptr is defined, e.g. typedef Declaration \*DeclarationPtr.
+This is for the arr\_foreach macro, and not meant for normal use.

 The fixed-width types U8/16/32/64 and I8/16/32/64 have been defined. data\_structures.c contains a dynamic array implementation which is very useful.